Data synthesis and adversarial networks: A review and meta-analysis in cancer imaging: Cancer Imaging Challenges Addressed by Data Synthesis and Adversarial Networks

-Goldsborough et al~\cite{goldsborough2017cytogan} presented an apporach called CytoGAN, where they synthesises fluorescence microscopy cell images using DCGAN, LSGAN, or WGAN.
+\citet{goldsborough2017cytogan} present an approach called CytoGAN, where they synthesise fluorescence microscopy cell images using DCGAN, LSGAN, or WGAN.
 The discriminator's latent representations learnt during synthesis enable grouping encoded cell images together that have similar cellular reactions to treatment by chemicals of known classes (morphological profiling)\footnote{CytoGAN uses an approach comparable to the one shown in Figure \ref{fig:Figure3_GAN_application_pipelines}(g).}.
-Even though the authors reported that CytoGAN obtained inferior result\footnote{i.e. mechanism-of-action classification accuracy} compared to classical, widely applied methods such as CellProfiler~\cite{singh2014cellprofiler}, using GANs to group tumour cells representations to inform chemical cancer treatment allocation decisions is an interesting approach in the realm of treatment selection, development~\cite{kadurin2017cornucopia, kadurin2017drugan} and response prediction.
+Even though the authors reported that CytoGAN obtained inferior result\footnote{i.e. mechanism-of-action classification accuracy} compared to classical, widely applied methods such as CellProfiler~\citep{singh2014cellprofiler}, using GANs to group tumour cells representations to inform chemical cancer treatment allocation decisions is an interesting approach in the realm of treatment selection, development~\citep{kadurin2017cornucopia, kadurin2017drugan} and response prediction.

-\paragraph{GAN Radiation Dose Planning Examples} As radiation therapy planning is labour-intensive and time-consuming, researchers have been spurred to pursue automated planning processes~\cite{sharpeDOSEINTRO}.
+\paragraph{GAN Radiation Dose Planning Examples} As radiation therapy planning is labour-intensive and time-consuming, researchers have been spurred to pursue automated planning processes~\citep{sharpeDOSEINTRO}.
 As outlined in the following and suggested by Figure \ref{fig:overview}(o), the challenge of automated radiation therapy planning can be approached using GANs.

-By framing radiation dose planning as an image colourisation problem, Mahmood et al~\cite{mahmood2018automatedDOSE} introduced an end-to-end GAN-based solution, which predicts 3D radiation dose distributions from CT without the requirement of hand-crafted features.
+By framing radiation dose planning as an image colourisation problem, \citet{mahmood2018automatedDOSE} introduced an end-to-end GAN-based solution, which predicts 3D radiation dose distributions from CT without the requirement of hand-crafted features.
 They trained their model on Oropharyngeal cancer data along with three traditional ML models and a standard CNN as baselines.
-The authors trained a pix2pix~\cite{isola2017image} GAN on 2D CT imagery, and then fed the generated dose distributions to an inverse optimisation (IO) model~\cite{babier2018inverse}, in order to generate optimised plans.
+The authors trained a pix2pix~\citep{isola2017image} GAN on 2D CT imagery, and then fed the generated dose distributions to an inverse optimisation (IO) model~\citep{babier2018inverse}, in order to generate optimised plans.
 Their evaluation showed that their GAN plans outperformed the baseline methods in all clinical metrics.